NDSZT/yst.github.io/_posts/2025-03-19-Add-content-to-my-site.markdown

 date: 2025-03-19
 categories: blog
 ---
-This is week 7, I want to add some contents on this blog, like graph.
+This is week 7, you can see the cute cat.
 ![My Image](https://ndszt.github.io/yst.github.io/images/myimage.png)